MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Outlook.Desktop.OutlookPrivsDlgSingleUser.LoadFail

 This rule collects Calendar Sharing errors when adding a new user (of type EX or SMTP) from the Address book.
-This data is used to diagnose and resolve issues detected in the Calendar Sharing dialog
+This data is used to diagnose and resolve issues detected in the Calendar Sharing dialog.

 The following fields are collected: